Elton Joseph Mabirizi

 Elton Joseph Mabirizi also known as Joseph Mabirizi (born July 1975) is a Ugandan politician, Christian leader, and electrical engineer.
 He contested as a presidential candidate in the 2016 Ugandan general election under a banner of an Independent candidate.

 He is the Conservative Party (Uganda) flag bearer for the presidency of the 2026 Ugandan general election.

 Early life and education

 Mabirizi was born in July 1975 in Mpigi District, Uganda to Alice Nabulya Nalongo (Mother) as the second-last born in a family of eleven children.
 He attended Katwe Primary School before joining St. John's Secondary School in Mityana District for his O-Level and A-Level education.
-He then went to Aldram Institute of Theology and Counseling where he attained a Diploma in Counseling before joining Mengo Technical Institute where he studies Electrical Engineering.
+He then went to Aldram Institute of Theology and Counseling where he attained a Diploma in Counseling before joining Mengo Technical Institute where he studied Electrical Engineering.
 He also attained an Advanced Diploma in Electrical Engineering Science from City and Guilds in the United Kingdom, and another diploma from Bloemfontein in South Africa.